Illustration for Designing Efficient Recursion in Transparent Proof Systems (PLONK-ish and STARK-ish)

 Tech Insights

-Illustration for Engineering Recursive SNARKs: Practical Patterns for Prover-Verifier Interfaces
+Engineering Recursive SNARKs: Practical Patterns for Verifier-Prover Architecture

 Tech Insights